jakeintravaia/vulnerable-login-page/README.md

 5. Open your preferred browser and navigate to localhost:8000

-6. From here you'll be taken to an unsecured http login page, the correct credentials are as follows:
+6. From here you'll be taken to an unsecured http login page, you can now login using the provided credentials.

 # Credentials